 Not all modules include seminars or tutorials.
-Some of the tutorials/seminars are taught by members of the full-time academic teaching staff, some of them by teaching assistants who are most often advanced research students with special expertise in the taught area.
+Some of the tutorials/seminars are taught by members of the full-time academic teaching staff, some by teaching assistants who are often advanced research students with special expertise in the taught area.
 Just as you will find that lecturers have different styles, so you will discover that the format of tutorials/seminars can vary.
 Don't, however, expect to come away from a tutorial/seminar with 'the answer': tutorials/seminars are as much about asking questions as providing answers.
 Details of what you are required to do for tutorials/seminars are provided in the individual module guidelines.
-Information on rooms and times will be available in your timetable and/or in individual module handbooks.
+These may take place online or on campus; details will be available in your timetable and in individual module handbooks.